salcorn/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for Data Science Cource on Coursera
+Repo created for Data Science Course on Coursera